aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 *be sure that your file output sample rate matches the trained model sample rate.

 #### Arguments
---input      Input audio file
+- --input      Input audio file
---output     Output restored file
+- --output     Output restored file
---model      Path to trained model (.safetensors)
+- --model      Path to trained model (.safetensors)
---sr         Sample rate
+- --sr         Sample rate

+### Pause / Resume / Stop
+- press P to pause and resume the training.
+- press CTRL+C to stop and save the model state to be resumer later.

 ### Processing Details
 - Audio is processed in overlapping chunks